Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/employment.md

 system are mechanical, selecting a RIP target altitude above the course can cause interference damage.
 To alleviate this, perform the following:

-a.
-Note the approach altitude above MSL. b.
-Subtract the approach altitude MSL from the RIP altitude above MSL. c.
-Subtract the resulting value found in b from the approach altitude.
+1. Note the approach altitude above MSL.
+2. Subtract the approach altitude MSL from the RIP altitude above MSL.
+3. Subtract the resulting value found in b from the approach altitude.

 The resulting value is used for the target altitude value, and the pilot flies the planned approach attitude during the target freeze and insert operations as